-As mentioned above, in the early years of Bitcoin it was difficult to find a trustworthy place to buy the cryptocurrency.
+As mentioned above, in the early years of Bitcoin it was difficult to find a trustworthy place to buy the cryptocurrency specially for those who didn’t know how to buy bitcoin.
 With the increase in demand for Bitcoin, numerous new companies have sprouted to help facilitate easily purchasing Bitcoin.

 These days, many Bitcoin exchanges have received huge investments from venture capitalists.
 They’re also now more heavily regulated, especially those based out of the United States.
 You can compare exchanges and view our in-depth reviews in our How to Buy Bitcoin Guide.
 We’ve also listed our top two recommended options below: